 This Compensation Discussion and Analysis, or CD&A, is intended to provide information regarding the Company's executive compensation program and practices.
-This CD&A covers a variety of topics, including the Company's compensation philosophy regarding executive compensation, the role of our Compensation Committee in setting compensation of our executive officers, including our named executive officers, and our executive compensation decisions for fiscal 2013.
+This CD&A covers a variety of topics, including the Company's compensation philosophy regarding executive compensation, the role of our Compensation Committee in setting compensation of our executive officers, including our NEOs, and our executive compensation decisions for fiscal 2014.

-Our named executive officers for fiscal 2013 were:
+Our NEOs for fiscal 2014 were:

-- Michael D. Casey, Chief Executive Officer; - Richard F. Westenberger, Executive Vice President and Chief Financial Officer; - Brian J. Lynch, President; - Kevin D. Corning, Executive Vice President, International; - Jeffrey B. Williams, Senior Vice President of Retail; and - Lisa A. Fitzgerald, Former Executive Vice President and Brand Leader for OshKosh B'gosh.
+- Michael D. Casey, Chief Executive Officer; - Richard F. Westenberger, Executive Vice President and Chief Financial Officer; - Brian J. Lynch, President; - Kevin D. Corning, Executive Vice President, International; - Michael C. Wu, Senior Vice President of Legal and Corporate Affairs, General Counsel, and Secretary